avinashreddy02/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

-based on the script provided we are using Logistic regression model with two parameters which could be treated as hyperparameters and i have tried different values to identify the best model , and the best performing model is with a reverse reularization strength of of smaller values
+based on the script provided we are using Logistic regression model with two parameters which could be treated as hyperparameters and i have tried different values to identify the best model , and the best performing model is with a reverse reularization strength of of smaller values which is of 0.9 and max iterations of 20

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**